 Mix 3 parts garden soil with 1 part sand and a handful of wood chips or orchid barks.

 Tius potting mix will be favorable for providing enough drainage and aeration for your succulents to thrive properly.

 - Add small pebbles or gravel to the soil to improve the aeration capacity.

-- You should avoid too much organic matter as it results in high moisture levels.
+- You should avoid too much organic matter, which results in high moisture levels.

 - Make sure that the crown of the plants stays at the same level or higher than the topsoil.

 4. Ideal Temperature

 Succulents like the string of tears and the string of pearls prefer temperatures on the higher side as they belong to a natively arid climate.

 The string of tears grows in USDA hardy zones 10a-11b, whereas the string of pearls grows in USDA hardy zones 9-12.